What are the treatments for COPD?

 If you’re admitted to hospital with a severe flare-up of your condition, you may be offered non-invasive ventilation.
 This involves wearing a snug-fitting mask over your nose, or over your nose and mouth, connected to a machine that pushes air into your lungs.
 Non-invasive ventilation supports your breathing to give your muscles a rest and gently helps with each breathe you take.
 This increases your oxygen level and helps you breathe out more carbon dioxide.

 If you regularly wake up with a headache, tell your doctor.
 It can be a sign your breathing is shallow at night and you might benefit from non-invasive ventilation at home.
+Non-invasive ventilation, in the form of continuous positive airway pressure (CPAP), is also used as a treatment for obstructive sleep apnoea (OSA).
+You can read more about CPAP in our OSA information.

 Lung volume reduction procedures